 While looking at the bottom of my bridge device, the setup code was visible and easy to find (sorry, it's blurred for you).

-What the app install does not tell you, though, is that this same setup code is on the instructions included with your new device.
+The app install does not tell you, though, that this same setup code is on the instructions included with your new device.
 So it can easily be read from there as well.